wavefrontHQ/docs/pages/doc/ingestion_policies.md

 summary: Monitor usage with ingestion policies, usage dashboards, and alerts.
 ---

-As a Super Admin user, you're interested in usage patterns for the whole organization, but also for different teams in the organization.
-For such cases, Tanzu Observability by Wavefront supports ingestion policies.
-You can create different ingestion policies and assign accounts or groups to each policy to see which teams use which part of total ingestion.

-{% include note.html content="You must be a Super Admin to view the Usage Portal and manage ingestion policies."%}

-By using ingestion policies, you can monitor the usage for a combination of accounts or groups.
-You can examine:
+In addition to the dashboard for monitoring your [overall usage](examine_usage.html), Tanzu Observability by Wavefront supports ingestion policies for fragmented usage monitoring.
+For example, it might be valuable to understand the ingestion rates of the different teams or by the different sources.
+By creating an ingestion policy, you can combine a set of user and service accounts, groups, sources, metric namespaces, or point tags.
+Then, you can monitor the usage by that usage policy from its dashboard.

+On the ingestion policy dashboard, you can examine:
 - the total usage out of a certain limit for the policy
 - the month-over-month percentage change in the total usage for the policy
-- the hourly usage for the current billing month
+- the hourly usage for the current billing period
 - the accounts that ingest most data
 - the usage by ingestion mechanism (proxy and direct ingestions)
 - the usage by ingestion type (time series, histograms, and delta counters)

+{% include note.html content="All users can view the Usage Portal and the ingestion policies.
+Only Super Admin users can create and manage ingestion policies."%}

-To examine the performance of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).
+For performance monitoring of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).

 ## Ingestion Policy Basics

-Ingestion policies allow you to combine user and service accounts or groups, so that you can examine their usage of the Wavefront service.
+Ingestion policies allow you to combine user and service accounts, groups, sources, metric namespaces, or point tags, so that you can examine their usage of the Wavefront service.
 For example, you can create a policy for all accounts that joined in the last 6 months.
-You can also create a policy for a whole team, for example the Finance team, and monitor whether they show unusually high usage because they're not yet experienced.
-In such a case, you can provide additional training, for example.
+You can also create a policy for one or more sources to.
 Also, you can set a Points per Second (PPS) limit and create an associated alert for an ingestion policy, so that you can receive notifications and track how much of the PPS is used and whether the users or the team will need more PPS in the future.

-The policy scope can be either accounts or groups.
+The policy scope can be accounts, groups, sources, namespaces, or point tags.
-* Once you set the scope to accounts or groups, you cannot change it.
+* Once you set the scope, you cannot change it.
+* You can change only the object assigned to the policy in accordance with the scope.
-* Each account or group can belong to more than one policy at a time.
+* Each account or object can belong to more than one policy.
-* You can assign many user and service accounts to the same ingestion policy.
-* You can assign many groups to the same ingestion policy.

 ## Permissions

-* Only Super Admin users can view, create, and edit ingestion policies.
+* Only Super Admin users can create and edit ingestion policies.
-* All users can view the alerts associated with ingestions policies.
 * Only Super Admin users can edit or delete alerts associated with ingestions policies.
 The **Alerts** permission does not apply to ingestion policy alerts.
+* All users can view the ingestion policies, the ingestion policy dashboards, and the ingestion policy alerts.

 ## Create an Ingestion Policy